francistor/http2radius/Readme.md

 ### What is happening in test mode

-We are sending a http request to `http2radius`, that is instructing to send a radius packet to `127.0.0.1`, where there also our radius server listening, with a policy that simply echoes back all packets received.
-Responses are sent back to the http client, which will receive something like
+We are sending a http POST request to `http2radius`, that will generate a radius packet to `127.0.0.1`.
+There, a simple radius server is listening, with a policy that echoes back all packets received.
+The radius response is mapped again to a JSON object, that will be received by the http client (e.g. Postman).
+The Code 2 below is an Access-Accept.
+The authenticator has been trimmed for readability, and in reality it is 16 bytes.

 ```json
 {